 There are 5 different regions along the coast.
 Which are the South Coast which starts from the Victoria and New South Wales border and goes north to Sydney, the Central Coast which is from Sydney to Newcastle.
 From Newcastle to Port Macquarie is known as the the Lower North Coast.
-Port macquarie to Grafton is the Mid North Coast and from Grafton up to Tweed Heads, or the NSW-Queensland borders is known as the Far North coast.
+Port Macquarie to Grafton is the Mid North Coast and from Grafton up to Tweed Heads, or the NSW-Queensland borders is known as the Far North coast.

 The south coast region still has many secret surf spots.
 The very southern region is mostly undeveloped and has small coastal towns some being quite isolated.
 Places such as Ulla Dulla, Merimbular, Jarvis Bay have some of the more well known breaks.
-Further north from Shell Harbour to Wollongong there are some classic point and reef breaks including Sandon Point and Boneyards holding over 12 feet when the southern swells roll in and the off-shore wind in August start to blow.
+Further north from Shell Harbour to Wollongong there are some classic point and reef breaks including Sandon Point and Boneyards holding over 12 feet when the southern swells roll in and the off-shore wind in August starts to blow.

 Surfing Windang Island on a big day